magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 </Screen>
 ```

-Once, injected, we can a property of the measurements object to the `response` prop of the RatingInput.
+Once injected, we can assign a property of the measurements object to the `response` prop of the RatingInput.
 The magic here
 is in the `.sync` suffix.
 This will make sure, that the assignment is two-way: If the participant changes their response,
 `measurements.rating` will be changed automatically to always reflect the latest value.